 Applications for all degree and certificate programs are not reviewed until all required materials and the application fee have been received.
-Applicants currently enrolled in non-US law schools that use a final examination result (such as a final state examination) or a final degree classification as a measure of academic performance may not receive a decision until those results are received by the Committee on Graduate Admissions.
+Applicants currently enrolled in non-US schools that use a final examination result (such as a final state examination) or a final degree classification as a measure of academic performance may not receive a decision until those results are received by the Committee on Graduate Admissions.

 In an effort to communicate in a timely fashion with applicants, all decisions regarding application to the Graduate Division will be released electronically.
-Applicants may expect an email notification from email@example.com when their decisions have been released.
+Applicants may expect an e-mail from firstname.lastname@example.org when their decisions have been released.
 An official offer of admission to any degree or certificate program of the Graduate Division of NYU School of Law is a mailed letter sent to the address stated on the application.
 Decisions other than admission will only be released electronically and will not be mailed.

 Full-time LLM Program

-JSD applicants who supply all materials required to complete their files by the February 1 deadline may expect a decision by late April.
-Interviews may be required of some applicants in April.
+JSD applicants who supply all materials required to complete their files by the April 15 deadline may expect a decision by late June.
+Interviews may be required of some applicants in June.
 If necessary, applicants must make themselves available for an interview shortly after being contacted by the Office of Graduate Admissions.
 Interviews may be conducted at the Law School, via videoconference, or by telephone; the mode chosen will depend on the applicant’s circumstances and the needs of the Law School.

-Part-time LLM, E-LLM, and APC in Taxation Programs
+Part-time LLM, E-LLM, MSL, and APC Programs